blackstonetech/usfedgov_google_analytics/README.md

 To update the javascript files from the GSA repository above, make sure you clone this repo recursively.

-To change the agency js file, you must modify the code in the dot module file.
-Next steps are to make this possible via an admin gui.
+To change the agency js file, you must select the file in the admin gui accessible at /admin/config/system/usfedgov_google_analytics .